Julcatan/kickstarter-analysis/README.md

           from different countries and the dataset does not include detailed locations.

 The data does not include how much money was spent per campaign to get the funding or how many donors were solicited.

+There could be gaps in the data for cancelled campaigns.

 - What are some other possible tables and/or graphs that we could create?